The Rise in Zero-Click Searches: A Deep-Dive

 From a search engine perspective, creating content that demonstrates your expertise can help improve your site’s overall rankings.
 For example, showcasing your expertise in Type 1 and Type 2 diabetes could drive more traffic to your Diabetes Treatment page.
 Overall, E-E-A-T is imperative at every stage of the funnel, which leads us to our next finding.

-Informational search trends are on the rise with AI Overviews, while transactional and commercial keywords are not featured as much.
-The purpose of AI Overviews and other related SERP features after continuous algorithm updates is to provide more concise answers to user queries.
-For users who have a transactional search intent, they are going to be researching their options, meaning they are clicking through to websites and conducting more research.
-For the clients that offer a service, we saw that Google is rendering content for research-based service queries more often in AI Overviews while product-focused businesses had almost no AI Overview visibility.
+Informational search trends are on the rise with AI Overviews, while transactional and commercial keywords are not featured as prominently.
+The purpose of AI Overviews and other related SERP features is to provide more concise answers to user queries.
+Users with transactional search intent, they are researching their options, meaning they are more likely to click through to websites and conduct additional research before making a decision.
+For the clients that offer a service, we saw that Google is rendering content for research-based service queries more often in AI Overviews, while product-focused businesses had almost no AI Overview visibility.

 The commercial queries that performed best for AI Overviews were focused on comparisons, aligning with the intent to provide more direct answers to users in the Consideration stage of the user journey.
-This indicates that users who find answers to their questions and click through to the site for more information are higher-quality leads or potential customers.
+This indicates that users who find answers to their questions and click through to a website for more information are higher-quality leads or potential customers.

 Despite not having a strong presence in AI Overviews, transactional and commercial searches appear more often in related searches, reviews, and video content.
-Search engines rely more on E-E-A-T signals, such as reviews and testimonials.
-An example of this?
-Google recently updated its content guidelines to place an even stronger emphasis on bolstering E-E-A-T when grading content quality and assigning scores.
-Businesses that channel strong E-E-A-T signals are more likely to see transactional and commercial keywords in SERP features.
+Search engines rely more heavily on E-E-A-T signals, such as reviews and testimonials, to evaluate the credibility of content in these categories.
+Google has continued to update its content guidelines to place a stronger emphasis on E-E-A-T when grading content quality and assigning scores.
+Businesses that demonstrate strong E-E-A-T signals are more likely to see transactional and commercial keywords surface in SERP features.

 What does this mean?
-Google favors visual content more and more, such as video reviews, product demonstrations, and testimonials.
+Google favors visual content more and more, including video reviews, product demonstrations, and testimonials.
 For example, when someone searches for a specific query like "how to install a generator interlock kit," they are likely looking for a step-by-step guide.
 A video is an ideal format to provide this information because it allows users to visually follow the process, making it more helpful and engaging.
-However, videos also appear for commercial intent searches, not just informational.
-In fact, commercial keywords that present a video on the SERP had a 24% increase from October 2024 to January 2025.
+Video is also showing up for commercial intent searches, not just informational ones, making it an increasingly important content format regardless of where a potential customer is in the buying journey.

 Example of a commercial intent keyword resulting in a video on the SERP